 Maybe you’re a professional truck driver and want to start a trucking company by transitioning to owner-operator.
-Or, you’re thinking about getting your commercial driver’s license (CDL) to start your own trucking business.
+Or, you’re considering getting your commercial driver’s license (CDL) to start your own trucking business.

-If you’re like many would-be trucking entrepreneurs, you’re just not sure how to get started.
+If you’re like many would-be trucking entrepreneurs, you’re unsure how to get started.
 Navigating the transition between employee/driver and trucking company owner-operator can be tricky.

 If you’re ready to leap, we’re here to share everything you need to know about how to start a trucking company.